-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Most of the OEM subscription services that we're talking about let you swap cars out whenever you feel like it and cost a boatload of money.
 Only Care By Volvo locked you into a car for a 12 month period, but not any more, because now Jaguar Land Rover is getting into the game with Carpe (as in carpe diem, which I think is Latin for "Dead Poets Society is one of the best Robin Williams movies"), a new subscription service that is, for the time being, only available in the UK.

-Like most subscription services, it's all-inclusive so your monthly fee takes care of the car, insurance, maintenance, etc leaving you to deal with fuel and not much else.
+Like most subscription services, it's all-inclusive so your monthly fee takes care of the car, insurance and maintenance, leaving you to deal with fuel and not much else.
 Carpe isn't cheap, but neither are Jags and Land Rovers, so your basic E-Pace SUV will run £910 (around $1,200) per month and range (get it?) up to £2,200 for a Range Rover Sport HSE.
-Interestingly, Jaguar Land Rover isn't requiring a deposit to be put down, but should you choose to do so anyway, it will lower your monthly subscription cost.
+Interestingly, Jaguar Land Rover isn't requiring a deposit, but should you choose to put one down anyway, it will lower your monthly subscription cost.

-While Carpe is currently UK only, we wouldn't be terribly surprised if it hopped the pond, given how hot the subscription market segment is right now.
-Roadshow has asked Jaguar Land Rover if it has any plans to bring it here, but so far, it's remained tight-lipped on the subject.
+While Carpe is currently UK-only, we wouldn't be terribly surprised if it hopped the pond, given how hot the subscription market segment is right now.
+Roadshow has asked Jaguar Land Rover if it has any plans to bring Carpe here, but so far, it's remained tight-lipped on the subject.

 Lexus Complete Lease